tmcgilchrist/ghuntley/content/live.md

 Subs and Bits are also greatly appreciated.
 Anyway, thanks for any support you can offer if you decide to - Geoffrey Huntley

-# security
+# bounties

-I use a seperate windows account for broadcasting and I'm always running an application that I wrote that detects which application is in focus and it will automatically switch the feed to a "privacy scene" if need be to aide with protecting against accidental disclosure of secrets.
-If you believe there has been inadvertent disclosure of secrets please [contact with me] (/contact) .
-I'll put your name in the end show credits and send you a thankyou present in the mail - if you so desire.
+I have multiple systems in place (multiple-monitors, broadcasting under an isolated operating system account, automated privacy screen switcher, physical control) to reduce the likely hood of accidentally disclosing secrets whilst on the air.
+That doesn't mean it won't happen however.
+If you believe there has been a disclosure then please get in [contact with me](mailto:ghuntley@ghuntley.com) immediately.
+I don't have the resources of [Google](https://www.google.com/about/appsecurity/reward-program/), [Facebook](https://www.facebook.com/whitehat) or [Mozilla](https://www.mozilla.org/en-US/security/bug-bounty/) but at minimumn if you so desire I'll put your name in the end of show credits and send you a thank-you in the mail.

 # operational safety